aistestonciute/PS_Kokybe/README.md

-# A calendar project with raw Javascript, made to showcase my skills and coding style in the front-end department.
+# A calendar project with Javascript

 <p>